About the Diocesan Missionary Team

 The vision for the Diocesan Missionary Team (DMT) is to reach young people “on the ground” in their parishes and Catholic schools.
 The DMT will evangelize young people by offering them an opportunity to not only hear about the life-changing gospel of Jesus Christ, but to learn and understand the grace of the truth that will set them free.
 It is the vision of the DMT that once young people have experienced the transformational grace and mercy of Jesus Christ, they will hunger and thirst to go deeper in their own Catholic faith life.

 Retreats will be segregated to 6th–8th grade and 9th-12th grade.
-Themes for retreats will consist of Confirmation, Evangelization (Who is Jesus?), Going Deeper in Your Faith (Why Catholic?), and Family Retreat.
+Themes for retreats will consist of Confirmation, Evangelization (Who is Jesus?), Going Deeper in Your Faith (Why Catholic?), First Communion Retreat and Family Retreat.

 Scheduling the DMT for 2019-2020 is now available.
-To schedule the DMT for a retreat or to receive more information about becoming a missionary, please contact Jessica Jenkins in the Office of Youth Ministry at firstname.lastname@example.org.
+To schedule the DMT for a retreat or to receive more information about becoming a missionary, please contact Eleni Phelps in the Office of Youth Ministry at firstname.lastname@example.org.

 Meet the DMT!